The final hour of our excursion into broadcast excellence is underway.

 All right.

-So they are livid and they are livid at the Democrats.
+So they are livid, and they are livid at the Democrats.

-Every time, every time these Democrats go up against George W. Bush, they lose.
+But the bottom line here is: aside from the substance of the issue, every time, every time these Democrats go up against George W. Bush, they lose.

-And they'd get and they lose embarrassingly.
+And they lose embarrassingly.

-They lost on of all of their resolutions.
+They lost all of their resolutions.

 Now they're left to trying to discredit General Petraeus.

-Uh they're trying to blame him.
+They're trying to blame him.

 Oh, all these missing weapons.